 Sono Hanabira fits all my “ideals” of a yuri medium.

 Sono Hanabira is a yuri visual novel – a very straightforward, literal one at that, yet also, sweet and heartwarming too.
-Sono Hanabira has all the qualities that I was searching for what feels like forever; cuteness, fluffiness and light atmospheres and it even had something I regarded as a bonus – fluffy H-scenes.
+Sono Hanabira has all the qualities that I was searching for what feels like forever; cuteness, fluffiness and light atmospheres; most importantly-no subtext!
+The girls really do love each other and made no qualms about hiding their feelings.
 The great artwork and character designs is another definite plus in my books.

 As far as stories go, the drama is kept to a bare minimum, and the plot is never too complex.
 The visual novel usually involves the girls dating and doing cute things, perhaps there may be a few dramatic moments fit in between all the cuteness “tsunami”, but these dramatic moments became a pivotal source of character developments, and makes the scenes after these drama so much more rewarding and bittersweet.
 Each title in the series established a very clear, canon couple straight from the get-go, and focused on the light-hearted, cute, and sometimes steamy things that these very couples are always doing.

 In that regard, Sakura Trick feels exactly like Sono Hanabira.
 Minimal drama, light-hearted atmospheres and criminally adorable making-out scenes.
 As with Sono Hanabira, the anime had established the canon couples very early in the series, as early as the very first few seconds of the OP (no match for the poor Kaichou though) so most of the parts of the series features the slice-of-life events of these already established couples, which involve cute, fluffy moments and lots and LOTS of intimate making-out scenes.